Xycl/plugin.image.mypicsdb/Readme.txt

 ==================================================================================
    Idea from Fungify

-   To auto update the database you can use the following XBMC command:
+   To auto update the database you can use the following kodi command:
-   RunScript("C:\Users\Name\AppData\Roaming\XBMC\addons\plugin.image.mypicsdb\scanpa​th.py",--database)
+   RunScript("C:\Users\Name\AppData\Roaming\kodi\addons\plugin.image.mypicsdb\scanpa​th.py",--database)
    (Name is your Windows user!)

    Frodo:
-   Use the service "The Scheduler" (http://forum.xbmc.org/showthread.php?tid=144378) and create a custom built-in script with the above command.
+   Use the service "The Scheduler" (http://forum.kodi.org/showthread.php?tid=144378) and create a custom built-in script with the above command.

    Eden:
-   Update MyPicsDB via HTTP API with a cron job. wget --directory-prefix=tmp --http-user=<xbmc username> --http-passwd=<xbmc password> "http://Servername:Portnumber/xbmcCmds/xbmcHttp?command=ExecBuiltIn&parameter=XBMC.RunScript("<full path to plugin>\plugin.image.mypicsdb\scanpath.py",--database)
+   Update MyPicsDB via HTTP API with a cron job. wget --directory-prefix=tmp --http-user=<kodi username> --http-passwd=<kodi password> "http://Servername:Portnumber/kodiCmds/kodiHttp?command=ExecBuiltIn&parameter=kodi.RunScript("<full path to plugin>\plugin.image.mypicsdb\scanpath.py",--database)

 6) For skinners